Regulations No. 51 22 statewide laws

 Louisiana LA No statewide limit Local / none None statewide None notable

-Maryland MD 5 consecutive minutes when not in motion Statewide Around $50 for a first offense; schedule varies Montgomery County applies the statute and treats cold-weather heat (below 40F) as covered by the heating-equipment exemption.
+Maryland MD 5 consecutive minutes when not in motion Statewide About $70 for a first offense (preset, 0 points); repeats can go to court, up to $500 Montgomery County applies the statute and treats cold-weather heat (below 40F) as covered by the heating-equipment exemption.

 Massachusetts MA 5 minutes Statewide Up to $100 first, up to $500 after Boston runs a dedicated idling-enforcement team (Idle-Free Boston).